ansys/pyadditive/doc/source/getting-started/index.rst

 .. warning::
    The simulations described in this documentation require an Additive Suite license.
-To obtain a license, contact your Ansys sales representative or see https://www.ansys.com/contact-us.
+To obtain a license, contact your Ansys sales representative or `contact Ansys <https://www.ansys.com/contact-us>`_.

 Compatibility
 =============